Regarding the non-use of tantalum capacitors

 This page introduces our policy of not using tantalum capacitors in our efforts to address the conflict minerals issue.

-Our Response to Conflict Minerals
+Response to Conflict Minerals

 What Are Conflict Minerals?

-Regarding the Non-use of Tantalum Capacitors
+Regarding the Non-Use of Tantalum Capacitors